buks-dikeocha/TTP-Capstone-Backend/README.md

 # HealthyFriend App Backend

 The HealthyFriend App allows its user to create goals in three areas: sleep, fitness, and nutrition.
 The user can create goals, update or delete existing ones, or view all goals.
 We utilized ExpressJS and NodeJS to create a server that manages our database, and PostgreSQL to create a datebase that stores the users information regarding their health goals.
 One hurdle we have yet to overcome is getting our backend to work on Heroku.
+Joing tables in out relational database.

 The backend of this project and this repository were developed by Ming Chen (sunflower2022) and Chukwuebuka Dikeocha (buks-dikeocha)